espressif/esp-idf/docs/api-reference/system/sleep_modes.rst

 Disable sleep wakeup source
 ---------------------------

-Previously configured wakeup source can be disabled later using ``esp_sleep_disable_wakeup_source`` API.
+Previously configured wakeup source can be disabled later using :cpp:func:`esp_sleep_disable_wakeup_source` API.
 This function deactivates trigger for source defined as input parameter if it should not be used to wake up from sleep.

 .. doxygenenum:: esp_sleep_source_t
 .. doxygenfunction:: esp_sleep_disable_wakeup_source